scotentSD/fbs/digital-content-best-practice.md

 - use plain language that visitors will readily understand, and which is more likely to match the queries they enter in search engines
 - add tags to each page as appropriate (to facilitate internal search and filtering)
 - make sure your site architecture makes sense, so people can browse for the topic they want

-## Let's be green!
-We have a blog post with a few pointers to make greener websites: <a href="https://design.scotentblog.co.uk/lets-green-the-web/" target="_blank">Let's green the web</a>.